GAMETUBING'S REVIEW POLICY

 Do we ever change our ratings?

 After placing a rating, it's unlikely we will ever change it.
-However, if a game goes through some major updates or was in Early Access during the initial review we might revisit it and discuss if we should maintain it or not.
+However, if a game goes through some major updates or was in Early Access during the initial review we might revisit it and discuss if we should modify it or not.

 Otherwise, the decision will be final.